 - Counseled consumer goods company in prosecution of consumer brand name and enforcement issues in nearly 150 countries worldwide.

 Maureen has handled matters for a wide variety of industries and organizations, such as:

 - Educational institutions

-From 2000 to 2002, Ms. Gorman worked as a trademark examining attorney in the United States Patent and Trademark Office.
+From 2000 to 2002, Maureen worked as a trademark examining attorney in the United States Patent and Trademark Office.
 She focused on food and electronic products and all service classes.

-After her departure from the USPTO, Ms. Gorman continued to build her proficiency in the intellectual property field, founding her own trademark/copyright law practice in 2002.
-The guiding principles of her successful solo practice incorporated affordability, personal service, and ethical behavior.
+After her departure from the USPTO, she continued to build her proficiency in the intellectual property field, founding her own trademark/copyright law practice in 2002.
+The guiding principles of her successful practice incorporated affordability, personal service, and ethical behavior.
 Her private practice began in insurance and commercial litigation.

-Ms. Gorman has been selected as a trademark consultant in numerous Trademark Trial and Appeal Board (TTAB) actions as well as district court matters in New Jersey, Michigan and Illinois.
+Maureen has been selected as a trademark consultant in numerous Trademark Trial and Appeal Board (TTAB) actions as well as district court matters in numerous U.S. jurisdictions.
 Her litigation experience includes handling Opposition and Cancellation matters, ex parte appeals to the TTAB, and infringement and unfair competition actions in Illinois.

 - Northern District of Illinois

 - U.S. Bankruptcy Court of Eastern District of California